ElvaRivle/Blog/posts/Optimize Docker image build process.md

 CMD serve -s build -p 80
 ```

 The only aspect where this `Dockerfile` differs from the above one is that the base image is now `node:20-alpine`, instead of `node:20`. `node:20-alpine` is measly 45 MB in size, compared to 370 MB of regular `node:20` image.
 You can read more about the Alpine Linux project [here](https://alpinelinux.org/about/).
+Many mainstream base images that are at our disposal have a regular version and some minified version, like `-slim` and `-alpine` as suffixes.

 > **NOTE**
 >